 When to wear mosquito repellent in Thailand?

+Always, but especially in the evening.
 The mosquito that carries dengue, the Aedes Mozzie (rhymes with Hades), does fly during the day but is more likely to bite in the early morning and evening.
 Mosquitoes tend to be most active at everyone’s favourite time – sunset.
 It’s so pretty you remain blissfully unaware of the chomp-chomp-chomp happening at ankle level.
 Going out for the evening?
 Sunset cocktails?
 Mozzie spray as you walk out the door.

 How to Avoid Mosquitoes in Thailand